 But if you’re just looking to enjoy the adorable Bavarian architecture, all dolled up with twinkling lights and against the snowy mountains, it can be just as lovely (and arguably even more so) to visit once Christmas and the corresponding crowds have come and passed.
 Plus, I think Fasching is seriously under celebrated in the United States, amirite?

-6. Know where the bathrooms are.
+6. Know where the bathrooms are

 Going to Leavenworth for Christmas goes hand-in-hand with slurping down a cozy cup or three of hot cocoa or mulled wine.
 But between the fact that most shops don’t have public restrooms and there’s long lines at seemingly every bar and restaurant, it’s good to have a game plan when nature calls.

 There’s three public restrooms with flush toilets sprinkled throughout the town: at the Leavenworth Festhalle, Front Street Park, and 8th and Commercial Street.
-In recent years, they’ve also started putting more porta potties outside of these restrooms, so you should have options, if you need it!

-7. Try local food and beer.
+7. Try local food and beer

 While you’re in Leavenworth, you gotta try all the Bavarian and other local grub in town!
-Some of my personal favorite spots include:

 - Leavenworth Sausage Garten by Cured and München Haus for seriously good sausages (with all the sauerkraut!), pretzels, and comically enormous German beers.